-Witch Wood is what’s left of The Big Wood which was once the west and south boundary of Lytham Hall Home Park.
+Witch Wood is what’s left of The Big Wood, once the west and south boundary of Lytham Hall Home Park.

-When Guardian Royal Exchange took over the Clifton Estate in 1963, the council gifted the remaining derelict wood to Lytham St Annes Civic Society.
+In 1963 Guardian Royal Exchange took over the Clifton Estate, and the council gifted the remaining derelict wood to Lytham St Annes Civic Society.
 It was to be a woodland walk for the local community.

-Over the years, the Society has done huge amounts of work.
-They’ve cleared undergrowth, created paths and worked with Network Rail to make a continuous walk from Ansdell to Lytham.
+The Society has done huge amounts of work over the years.
+Undergrowth has been cleared, paths created and they’ve worked with Network Rail to make a continuous walk from Ansdell to Lytham.

 The woodland was opened by Prince Phillip in 1974.